AB540 and Residency Information

 Find out more about AB 540 at the New Partnership Organization/AB 540 web site.

 Beginning January 1, 2013, AB 540 students will be eligible to receive the Board of Governors (BOG) waiver, which permits enrollment fees to be waived (removed).
 Assistance for the purchase of books and supplies is not included in the BOG waiver, and AB 540 students are not eligible for Financial Aid.
 Go to the ELI in room 1218 to learn more about the BOG waiver.
 Click here to fill out the BOG waiver form for AB 540 students.

 A student who is ineligible for AB 540 status is one who does not meet the AB540 criteria above.
 In most situations, not having met the three years attendance at a California high school is what prevents a student from qualifying for AB540.
 Students can still attend as long as they meet the admissions criteria and are accepted by the college or university, but must pay nonresident fees.
 See ESL Counselor for more details.

 Skyline is an open access institution and does not turn anyone away from college.
-However, even though Skyline College is an open access institution, undocumented students are presented with a unique challenge in that they face limitations within the U.S. educational system due to high costs.
+However, even though Skyline College is an open access institution, undocumented students have a unique challenge; they face limitations within the U.S. educational system due to high costs.
 Nonresident fees are substantially higher than resident fees.
 Learn about nonresident fees.